NexMaker-Fab/2023zjudem-Team-Gladiators/docs/AC/Arduino/assessment.md

 /*
   LiquidCrystal Library - Hello Gladiators

- This sketch prints "Hello World!" to the LCD and shows the time.
+ This sketch prints "Hello Gladiators!" to the LCD and shows the time.

   The circuit: